nf-core/taxprofiler/docs/usage.md

 The tools offer different algorithms and parameters for removing low complexity reads and quality filtering.
 We therefore recommend reviewing the pipeline's [parameter documentation](https://nf-co.re/taxprofiler/parameters) and the documentation of the tools (see links above) to decide on optimal methods and parameters for your dataset.

 You can optionally save the FASTQ output of the run merging with the `--save_complexityfiltered_reads`.
 If running with `fastp`, complexity filtering happens inclusively within the earlier shortread preprocessing step.
 Therefore there will not be an independent pipeline step for complexity filtering, and no independent FASTQ file (i.e. `--save_complexityfiltered_reads` will be ignored) - your complexity filtered reads will also be in the `fastp/` folder in the same file(s) as the preprocessed read.

+**We do not any read preprocessing or complexity filtering if you are using ONTs Guppy toolkit for basecalling and post-processing.**

 #### Host Removal